Creative Corporate Fraud 101

 It had been a while since I actually originated loans so I was not really up to speed on the flexibility of today’s mortgage product guidelines.
 I stopped at the booth of a well known wholesale lender to brush up.
 Since a friend of mine is interested in refinancing her investment property, I thought I’d check out their loan programs; learn the latest loan to value limits.

 The guy behind the booth told me that they’d go as high as 90% Loan To Value on a rate and term or a cash-out refinance on an investment property.
-I thought that was pretty good.
-I thanked the young man and turned to leave.
+I thought that was pretty good so I thanked the young man and turned to leave.
 I must have seemed unimpressed because he stopped me before I could continue on my stroll.

 He said, “Well, we can go to 95% if it’s a second home.”
 Then I replied, “It’s not a second home.
 She just rents it out.
 Thanks.”
 I turned again to walk away.